craigerrington/stonkr/README.md

 sudo python stonkr.py
 ```

-Accpets all the options from the main library.
+Accepts all the options from the main library.
 For instance, specify a 32 row display:

 ```
 sudo python stonkr.py --led-rows=32